Committees

 Finance and Audit Committee charter

-- Developed the OMA’s 2023 operating and capital budget
+- Oversight and input into the development of the OMA’s 2025 operating and capital budget

 Members